MAES Hatch Project Proposal Format

 2. Problem and Justification

 State in this section the importance of the research as it relates to the department, COA/MAES, Montana, regional and national priorities, and the discipline.
-In the section, you must "sell" the research to the Director, scientists, elected officials, and USDA/NIFA reviewers.
+In the section, you must "sell" the research to the Project Review committee, Director, scientists, elected officials, and USDA/NIFA reviewers.
 Previous accomplishments or preliminary information justifying continued effort is appropriate and may be briefly documented.
-Any citations are to be liested in Section 15.

 3. Literature Review